Need a report that reflects how COVID-19 has impacted this market and its growth?

 The report defines the market in terms of end-users who purchase pet food.
 The end-users include pet owners.
-The market has been segmented, by product, animal type by sales channels.
+The market has been segmented by Product (Dry Pet Food, Wet Pet Food, Treat/Snack, and Other Products), Animal Type (Dog, Cat, Bird, and Other Animals), and Sales Channel (Specialized Pet Shops, Internet Sales, Supermarket/Hypermarket, and Other Sales Channels).

 |Dry Pet Food|